novacrazy/event-propagator/README.md

 event-propagator
 ================

+### This project is defunct and outdated.
+I would not recommend using it, but feel free to browse the code and steal anything useful.

 This is a small module that provides functions and an extension to the EventEmitter class to provide mechanisms of forwarding events from one emitter to another.

 ## Quickstart